IT4063-Spring2025/python-refreshers-ravinayakk/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- I learned about using numpy and np.arange.

 **I struggled with:** (repeat as needed)
-- .
+- I struggled with numpy as I haven't really used it before so I need to review the documentation

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- I needed the instructor to help me fix my python version so that it linked to my python environment

-**How long did it take you to complete this assignment? and reflect on that** [ ] hours.
+**How long did it take you to complete this assignment? and reflect on that** [2] hours.

 **If I were to do this assignment again, I would:** (repeat as needed)
-- .
+- If I were to do this assignment again, I would review some of the numpy documentation and properly prepare my python environment before opening the file.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 --------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- I used the NumPy documentation link that was connected to the numpy exercises.

 **I received help from the following people:** (repeat as needed)
-- .
+- I received help from Prof. Zaman.

 ---
 ## Copyrights and License